Aamir Khan: 2005–2017: Return to films and global success

-2018–present: Career slump and resurgence
+2018–present: Career slump and limited success

 In November 2018, he starred alongside Amitabh Bachchan in the action-adventure film Thugs of Hindostan.
 The film received negative reviews from critics.
 Produced at an estimated budget of ₹300 crore, it is one of the most expensive Bollywood films. the film grossed ₹335 crore at the worldwide box office and was considered a financial failure.

 In March 2019, on his 54th birthday, Aamir Khan confirmed that he would be seen next in Laal Singh Chaddha, an adaptation of Forrest Gump.
 The film features him in the lead and is directed by Advait Chandan, who previously directed Khan in Secret Superstar.
 The film's release on 11 August 2022 marked Khan's return after a four-year hiatus, opening to mixed reviews from critics.
 The film flopped miserably at the box office and was declared a "disaster".
 In an interview with Hindustan Times, Khan expressed sorrow over the failure of Laal Singh Chaddha, stating, "I made so many mistakes in this film on so many levels.
 Thank God I made these mistakes in just one film."

 After another three year hiatus, Khan played a suspended basketball coach who must serve community service by helping a team of players with disabilities, in Sitaare Zameen Par opposite Genelia D'Souza.
 Saibal Chatterjee noted, "Khan effortlessly slips into the character of a temperamental man who is often mocked for his short stature."
-The film did a lifetime business of ₹266.49 crore, thus emerging a hit and marking his comeback.
+The film did a lifetime business of ₹266.49 crore, thus emerging a hit.
+The film's success was attributed to a modest budget and positive reception for its portrayal of neurodivergence, however, it underperformed compared to Khan's peak years.

 Film production and direction

-Aamir Khan owns the production company – Aamir Khan Productions.
+Aamir Khan Productions

 As a screenwriter, he first co-wrote the screenplay and script for Hum Hain Rahi Pyar Ke, where he also starred in the lead role.
 His first project as a producer under the banner of Aamir Khan Productions was the 2001 film Lagaan.
 It was selected as India's official entry to the 74th Academy Awards in the Best Foreign Language Film category, for which it became India's third nominee ever; it won the National Film Award for Most Popular Film, an award shared between Khan and the film's director, Ashutosh Gowariker.
 For producing the documentary Madness in the Desert on the making of Lagaan, he and director Satyajit Bhatkal were awarded the National Film Award for Best Exploration/Adventure Film at the 51st National Film Awards ceremony.
 Khan wrote the climax of Rang De Basanti (2006), which he also starred in.